isotopp/isotopp.github.io/content/posts/2022-08-23-mysql-gipk.md

 You should never need any of this.
 You should define an explicit primary key for all your tables.
 If they are missing and you control application source and schema, you can fix this at the source instead of using this kludge.
-Good back and fix things properly instead.
+Go back and fix things properly instead.

 > Every Table in MySQL Always Must Have a Primary Key
 > When you are creating or altering a table in MySQL, make sure you have a primary key defined.